daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 To improve resiliency, create a NAT gateway in each AZ, and configure your routing to ensure that resources use the NAT gateway in the same AZ.

 Charged per hour and per GB of data processed.
 Supports 5Gbps of bandwidth and automatically scales up to 100Gbps.

+### NAT instance

+The NAT instance must have internet access, so it must be in a **public subnet** (a subnet that has a route table with a route to the internet gateway), and it must have a public IP address or an Elastic IP address.

+Each instance performs source/destination checks by default.
+This means that the instance must be the source or destination of any traffic it sends or receives.
+However, a NAT instance must be able to send and receive traffic when the source or destination is not itself.
+Therefore, you must disable source/ destination checks on the NAT instance.

 ### Public